open-sdr/openwifi/doc/README.md

 23|tx slice 1 cycle length in us|for length 50ms, you set 49999
 24|tx slice 1 cycle start time in us|for start at 10ms, you set 10000
 25|tx slice 1 cycle end   time in us|for end   at 40ms, you set 39999
-27|FPGA packet filter config|check openwifi_configure_filter in sdr.c. also: https://www.kernel.org/doc/html/v4.9/80211/mac80211.html#frame-filtering
+27|FPGA packet filter config|check openwifi_configure_filter in sdr.c. also [mac80211 frame filtering](https://www.kernel.org/doc/html/v4.9/80211/mac80211.html#frame-filtering)
 28|BSSID address low  32bit for BSSID filtering|normally it is set by Linux in real-time automatically 29|BSSID address high 32bit for BSSID filtering|normally it is set by Linux in real-time automatically 30|openwifi MAC address low  32bit|